marktron/quote-card/docs/PRD.md

-# PRD: Pullquote Safari Extension
+# PRD: QuoteCard Safari Extension

-Pullquote is a premium Safari extension for generating beautiful, shareable quote images from selected webpage text.
+QuoteCard is a premium Safari extension for generating beautiful, shareable quote images from selected webpage text.

 ---